Residential Rate Increase

 Domestic water bills are calculated on a fixed rate, which is based on the size of meter, and how much water a customer uses.
 The usage rate is also tiered, which means you pay a lower rate for the first 700 cubic feet than you do the second and third tiers.
 In essence, the new rate structure rewards conservation efforts.
 You can lower your bill by using less water.
 Your first 700 cubic feet will be billed at the lowest rate.
 The next 700 cubic feet will cost more and use over 1,400 cubic feet will cost the most.

-(The average residential bill has 1400 Cubic Feet of consumption and a 1 Inch Meter)
+(The average residential bill and the example below has 1400 Cubic Feet of consumption and a 1 Inch Meter)

 - Multiply the 0.0112 rate by any additional cubic feet over 1,400